rtimmons/jnl/README.md

 ## Daily & Worklog Files

 These files are organized into a "database" which is just a folder.
-When you run the `jnl` scripts, they look for the `JNL_DB` environment variable for the path to that folder.
+When you run the `jnl` scripts, they look for the `JNL_DIR` environment variable for the path to that folder.
 If not set, the `testdb` directory within this repo will be used so you can play with `jnl`s features or debug while making changes.

 There are two kinds of files `jnl` knows about:

 1.  "daily" files

-    -   You can create at most one per day
-    -   Daily files live in `$JNL_DB/daily`
-    -   Use `daily.pl` to open the current day's file (and create it if it doesn't exist)
+    -   Use `jdaily` to open the current day's file (and create it if it doesn't exist)
+    -   You can create at most one per day (`jdaily` looks for an existing item for today before creating a new one).
+    -   Daily files are just like regular worklog files, they just have a `@quick(daily/$yyyymmdd)` tag so they get symlinked to `quick/daily/$yyyymmdd.txt`.

     I use daily files for jotting down things I did, links to pull-requests I created, for putting meeting notes, etc.

-    The filenames for daily files are simply e.g. `dxx-2015-12-19.txt`.
-The `dxx` prefix is to help searching & grepping.

 2.  "worklog" files

     -   Create them ad-hoc.
 They're cheap and lightweight to create and manage.
-    -   Worklog files live in `$JNL_DB/worklogs`
+    -   Worklog files live in `$JNL_DIR/worklogs`
-    -   Use `worklog.pl` to create a new worklog file and open in TextMate
+    -   Use `jworklog` to create a new worklog file and open in TextMate
     -   New files have a random "guid"-esque filename.
 They are not intended to be sorted by name, but you may want to sort them by date when you open the directory up in Finder to find files

     Create them ad-hoc for composing text, saving snippets of code, drafting ideas, or as buffer space.

     I like to give myself free-reign to save anything at all into worklog files; I don't treat each one as being important.
 Once in the habit of saving random text to worklogs it's very easy to throw one-off shell commands or script output or whatever and search for them later.

-    The important files - ones that I often refer back to -  I include the text `@@important`.
-I have a Finder smart-folder setup that gives me all my important files.

-    **NEW**:
+## Tags

+**`@quick`**:

-    If you have the line `@quick(some-text)`, the `jquick` command will create symlinks in the `$JNL_DB/quick` directory to those files.
+If you have the line `@quick(some-text)`, the `jquick` command will create symlinks in the `$JNL_DIR/quick` directory to those files.

 E.g. If the file `MC289YWD6EWRWPYCMTJD.txt` has the contents `quick(2016-resolutions)`, then running `jquick` will result in a symlink `quick/2016-resolutions.txt` pointing to `MC289YWD6EWRWPYCMTJD.txt`.
-The
-    `some-text` bits between the parentheses must be `a-z`, `A-Z`, `0-9`, `-`, or `_`.
-Other matches will be ignored.
+You can create subdirectories just fine e.g. `@quick(project-overviews/my-project)`, and `jquick` will create a symlink in the `quick/project-overviews` directory (creating it as necessary).
+This is how "daily" files are managed.

+**`@ft`**

+I like to compose text in FoldingText.
+Add the tag `@ft` and it will set the OSX "Open With" attribute such that the file opens with FoldingText when double-clicked or `open`ed.
+You could change this to some other program with a small tweak.

 ## DayOne Conversion

 I used to use DayOne.app for my daily files but it's a pain.
-But you can export your DayOne journal to plaintext and then use `day1-convert.pl` to convert the entires to daily entries.
+But you can export your DayOne journal to plaintext and then use `misc/convert-from-dayone` to convert the entires to daily entries.

+Then use `misc/dxx-convert.sh` to convert from old-style `dxx-yyyymmdd.txt` files to new-style `worklogs/$guid.txt` files with tags.

 ## Git and Backup

-Don't keep your db folder in here, create a new git repo for it.
+Don't keep your db folder in this repo, create a new git repo for it.
 I like to use `~/Journal`.
 See above.

-If you setup a git repo for your db, the `jnl commit` command will "autopush" your journal with a generated commit message.
-I don't find there's value in commit messages for these files.
-If you do, you can always commit like usual.

 I like to create a "backup" remote on an external drive and set it up to mirror my local journal repo.
 So I can just do `git push backup`.